 Grace let me go to that school and make a case for her when she KNEW she had not told me the full truth.
 She took advantage of me.
 And what about the boy?
 She sat in that room and listened to the police officer talk about our options for lawsuits!
 She played me for a fool.
 And I was.

 I thought I was doing the things I was supposed to be doing.
-I clearly failed as a parent and now as a role model that my daughter would think this behavior is acceptable and desirable.
-I did not know specifically what do or how to fix.
+Clearly, I had failed as a parent.
+I did not know specifically what do now or how to fix.
 The only thing I did know was that I needed to do something else, some different.

 I began to think that if I could give her a clean slate, she could make better choices, because that’s how popular parenting is, you give your child choices, right?
 I think about fresh starts: how can I get her out of this environment?